Content Editing

 }

-If you wish to suppress the ‘copy to clipboard’ button in the code block, append `-hide-clipboard`
+If you wish to suppress the ‘copy to clipboard’ button in the code block, append `-hide-clipboard` to the first line.

 Example

-Code Segments¶
+Code Segments

 If you want to insert a piece of code inline with the rest of your text, then you use a single ` (backtick) character either side of the text.
 For example,